ctrl-z-9000-times/entity-maker/README.md

 * `EntityManager.select_name(name)`
 Select the named entity.

+* `EntityManager.get_index(name)`
+Returns the index of the named entity, or undefined if it's not found within this manager.

 * `EntityManager.get_data() -> entity_list`
 Returns a copy of the entire entity list, including any modifications currently being made by the editor.